-- At the discretion of the Nurse Administrator, students who arrive 15 minutes past the scheduled start time for their lab/clinical rotation may be sent home for the day (unless prior arrangements have been made). - At the discretion of the Nurse Administrator, students who miss 16+ lab/clinical hours in any given term may be required to appeal and/or may be dismissed from the lab/clinical portion of that given term.
+- If late or leaving early, please refer to the On-Campus Late Arrivals and Early Departures (Including Lab/Clinical) policy within this catalog. - At the discretion of the Nurse Administrator, students who misses lab/clinical/practicum hours in any given term (12+ in an IDL program or 16+ in a non-IDL program) may be required to appeal and/or may be dismissed from the clinical/practicum portion of that given term.